pushkar1995/hello-rails-backend/README.md

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>

-* I am grateful for microverse for the opprtunity to enroll in their curriculum.
+I would like to thank microverse for this project

 <p align="right">(<a href="#readme-top">back to top</a>)</p>